-Even though summer is starting to wind down and school starts this month, the weather here usually stays warm clear through October… Perfect for swimming..
+Even though summer is starting to wind down and school starts this month, the weather here usually stays warm clear through October… Perfect for swimming.
 Today’s project is an easy summer sewing tutorial.
-I noticed my daughter one day struggling to keep her beach towel on and thought it would be so much easier if she just had a “hole” in the middle to put her head through- then I got the idea to make this easy beach towel swim cover up for her.
+I noticed my daughter one day struggling to keep her beach towel on and thought it would be so much easier if she just had a “hole” in the middle to put her head through- then I got the idea to make this easy beach towel swimsuit cover-up for her.

 1 package of extra wide double fold bias tape